Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/4 - Additional Interfaces/2 - Machine/1 - Native Code Dialect/Native Code Dialect.md

     (1 + (10 / 2));
     (2 > 1);

-Flow Control

-Flow control works the same way in the Script dialect as it does in Kaeon FUSION.

-However, else commands will only work if the corresponding break command is the first child of its scope, and break and loop commands will only work inside of scope commands.

-For example:

-    Scope { Break: true }
-    	# code

-    Else:
-    	# code

-    Scope

-    	# code

-    	Loop: false
-    	Break: true

-is analogous to the following C:

-    if(1) {
-    	// code
-    }

-    else {
-    	// code
-    }

-    do {

-    	// code

-    	if(0)
-    		continue;

-    	if(1)
-    		break;
-    } while(0);

-## Header Files

-Header files can be included with the Use command.
-Their contents may be accessed using an In command containing the element "Default" nested within a Scope command.

-For example:

-    Define: Meta { Integer } main

-    	Use: stdio.h

-    	Scope { In: Default }
-    		printf: "Hello, world"

-    	Return: 0

-is analogous to the following C:

-    #include "stdio.h"

-    int main() {

-    	printf("Hello, world");

-        return 0;
-    }

 ## Addresses and Pointers

 Addresses and pointers to variables may be obtained by using the address or pointer commands respectively.